 While traditional high country farming practices exist, these are complemented with modern farming technology to ensure the station remains a sustainable business for the long term.
 Mt Nicholas is still subject to severe climatic variability requiring careful planning to ensure it functions smoothly.

 The iconic merino sheep thrives in the climatic extremes found in this harsh mountain environment.
-The wool and lamb produced by Mt Nicholas merinos is marketed by the New Zealand Merino Company to two New Zealand companies; outdoor apparel company Icebreaker and supplier of merino lamb Silere Alpine Origin Merino.
+The wool and lamb produced by Mt Nicholas merinos is marketed by the New Zealand Merino Company and sold around the world for use in luxury suits, active outdoor wear and even woollen shoes!